 Healthcare Navigation Programme.

-Scaling GP access and healthcare navigation for refugees and asylum seekers with limited English.
+GP access and healthcare navigation for refugees and asylum seekers with limited English.
 We help people register with a GP, understand their rights, and get the care they're entitled to — in their language.
 47 people supported voluntarily so far.
-We're seeking grant funding to scale.
+Formalising the programme so we can serve more.

 The problem